DropMania/videoclash/README.md

     -   player have to find and submitt fitting videos/clips/yt-shorts/tiktoks
     -   NOTE: topic should not be to concrete and should have leeway of interpretation
         -   one word or max one sentance
-        -   e.g. "someone that is lost" => video of Mitchi
+        -   e.g. "someone that is lost" => video of some stupid moment or a lost person
         -   only short videos

 -   Community-vs-Community-Clash